jarrodmillman/pose-stats/description.md

 ## Statistics

 Through `CRAN`, the `R` community has been successful in enabling publication of many and varied software packages for statistical analysis.
-The packages vary widely in terms of adherence to best practices in software engineering, ranging from professional level (e.g. the tidy-verse package `tidyr`) to course projects from Master's or PhD courses.
+The packages differ widely in terms of adherence to best practices in software engineering, ranging from professional level (e.g. the tidy-verse package `tidyr`) to course projects from Master's or PhD courses.
 One of the successes of `CRAN` is that it broadly facilitates distribution of packages, although there is little oversight of how these packages are related.
-Certain subcommunities, such as tidy-verse and BioconductoR, do have governance models, and guidelines on how packages should related to one another, be released, how quality standards are enforced, etc.
+Certain subcommunities, such as tidy-verse and Bioconductor, do have governance models and guidelines on how packages should relate to one another, are released, and assure that standards are followed.

 In contrast to `R`, the statistical software environment in Python is most recognizable as larger foundational data-structure and algorithmic libraries such as `scipy`, `pandas`, and `scikit-learn`.
 By and large, these well-established statistical software libraries